 “Probably once a week we say to ourselves we really should work faster,” Levy told GamesRadar+’s sister publication SFX ahead of season three.
 “Then within moments we realise, ‘Oh wait, we’re working at the speed we can work at.’
 However much we resolve to work more quickly, it takes what it takes to do it right.
 Because we’re not really able to change the pace it’s a reason why we simply embrace the evolution of our actors – we don’t have an option.”

 The biggest mystery in Hawkins surrounds Jim Hopper’s status.
 Of course, we already know the "American" will be back, but Eleven and the gang do not.
 How they will deal with his inevitable return remains to be seen.
 David Harbour has updated us on how Stranger Things season 4 will feature a "big, huge reveal about Hopper's backstory."

-Murray Bauman, the Russian-speaking conspiracy theorist who played a key role in season 3 (and who has been bumped up to a regular cast member for season 4), hinted that he knows something about Hopper's whereabouts and could play a key part bringing him back to Hawkins.
-As CNET revealed, if you call his home phone number (618-625-8313, according to the show) you receive the following answerphone message:
+Meanwhile, Murray Bauman, the Russian-speaking conspiracy theorist who played a key role in season 3 (and who has been bumped up to a regular cast member for season 4), has hinted that he knows something about Hopper's whereabouts and could play a key part bringing him back to Hawkins.
+As CNET revealed, if you call Murray's home phone number (618-625-8313, according to the show) you receive the following answerphone message:

 “Hi, you have reached the residence of Murray Bauman.
 Mom, if this is you, please hang up and call me between the hours of 5 and 6pm as previously discussed, okay?
 If this is Joyce: Joyce, thank you for calling, I have been trying to reach you.
 I have an update.
 It’s about... well, it’s probably best if we speak in person.
 It’s not good or bad, but it’s something.”